 - US release date: September 19

 - UK release date: September 22

-The Sony Xperia XZ1 release date is September 19 in the US and September 22 in the UK, and while we don’t have availability dates for other regions we expect it to arrive in key markets around the same time.
+The Sony Xperia XZ1 was released on September 19, 2017 in the US and September 22 in the UK, followed by several other regions over the months.

-- Slick premium design, but it looks dated and bezel-heavy
+- Slick premium design, but it does look dated and bezel-heavy

 - Water and dust resistance, with easy-access microSD slot

-The Xperia XZ1 is the successor to the Xperia XZ, and while Sony has refined its new flagship phone for a slicker, more impressive finish, the design hasn’t moved on in a significant way for several years now.
+The Xperia XZ1 was the successor to the Xperia XZ, and while Sony refined its flagship phone for a slicker, more impressive finish, the design didn't move on in a significant way here.

-As we’ve mentioned though, Sony has subtly refined its design once again.
-First off, the Xperia XZ1 is a touch thinner than its predecessor at 7.4mm (down from 8.1mm), and it boasts a metal unibody carved from a single piece of aluminum, giving it a strong yet surprisingly lightweight feel in the hand – an improvement over the XZ.
+As we've mentioned though, Sony subtly refined its design once again.
+First off, the Xperia XZ1 is a touch thinner than its predecessor at 7.4 mm (down from 8.1 mm), and it boasts a metal unibody carved from a single piece of aluminum, giving it a strong yet surprisingly lightweight feel in the hand – an improvement over the XZ that came before it.

 Sony Xperia XZ1 hands-on gallery

-These are minor improvements, as are the even more rounded edges, which make the XZ1 feel more secure in hand and easier to hold – although without the gently curving edges like you get on the Samsung Galaxy S8 it’s still stretch to reach a finger across the screen.
+These are minor improvements, as are the even more rounded edges, which make the XZ1 feel more secure in hand and easier to hold – although without the gently curving edges like you get on other phones, it's still a stretch to reach a finger across the screen.